 ABSTRACT

-The unprecedented increase in the breadth and depth of “-omic” datasets enforces the data sharing mechanisms to adapt to the risks associated with leakage of sensitive personal medical information.
-The genome-wide studies on association between the genetic variants and the molecular phenotypic profiling data have identified correlations between large number of genetic loci and different phenotypes.
-Although these correlations are valuable for biological understanding of how phenotype and genotype interacts, they can serve to an adversary as a backdoor for predicting the genotypes from phenotypes or vice versa.
-When the prediction is done over very large number of genetic loci, this allows the adversary to link the entries in genotype and phenotype datasets so as to reveal sensitive phenotypic information about individuals.
-Even though majority the genomic privacy studies has focused solely on protection of genetic variants, it is necessary to analyze how these correlations can lead to a linking attack with other datasets and lead to privacy breach.
+Genomic privacy is gaining much attention with the unprecedented increase in the breadth and depth of personal “-omic” datasets.
+While most of the studies are focused on protection of genomic variants in personal genomes, the analysis of sensitive information leakage in molecular phenotypic datasets, like functional genomics datasets, is in its inception.
+A significant amount of leakage can be caused by the phenotype –to-genotype correlations identified by the genome-wide studies, where associations between large number of genetic loci and different molecular phenotypes are discovered.
+Although these correlations are valuable for understanding how phenotype and genotype interact, an adversary can utilize the phenotype-to-genotype correlations for predicting the variant genotypes for the individuals, for which only phenotype information is available.
+When performed over a large number of predicted genotypes the adversary can accurately link the entries in phenotype datasets to the entries in a genotype dataset to reveal sensitive information.

-In this paper, we study the characterizability of individuals in the context of linking attacks, where an adversary aims at revealing an individual’s sensitive information by matching, or linking, the entries in phenotype and genotype datasets.
-While doing this the attacker utilizes a third dataset that contains the genotype-to-phenotype correlations.
+In this paper, we study the characterizability of individuals in the context of linking attacks, where an adversary aims at revealing an individual’s sensitive information by linking the entries in phenotype and genotype datasets.
+While doing this the attacker utilizes a third dataset that contains the phenotype-to-genotype correlations.
 We focus on the correlations between genotypes and gene expression levels reported in eQTL datasets.
-We first perform a quantitative analysis between the information leakage and the correct predictability of the genotypes.
-We propose two quantification metrics that can be used for evaluating the amount of leakage at different levels of prediction.
-We then present a generalized framework for analysis of the individual characterization and evaluate the fraction of characterizable individuals in a general setting on the representative dataset.
-For a illustrating the practicality of these analyses, we present a simple practical genotype prediction method, which, when employed on a representative dataset, yields a significant fraction of individuals characterizable.
-Overall, the quantification metrics and the analysis framework can be utilized to analysis of individual characterizability in other genotype-to-phenotype correlation studies.
+We first quantitatively assess the relation between the amount of information leakage the adversary can cause by genotype prediction and how accurately the leakage can be performed.
+We propose two quantification metrics that can be used for evaluating the amount of leakage at different levels of correct predictability.
+We then present a general framework for analysis of the individual characterization and evaluate the fraction of characterizable individuals in a general setting on the representative dataset.
+For illustrating the practicality of these analyses, we present a simple practical genotype prediction method, which, when employed on a representative dataset, yields a significant fraction of individuals characterizable.
+Overall, the quantification metrics and the analysis framework can be utilized in analysis of individual characterizability in other studies where phenotype-to-genotype correlations are investigated.